jenningsloy318/Docker-Cluster/Kubernetes/README.md

 6. prepare [kubelet.service](./systemd/kubelet.service).

-    -  add `Slice=kubesvc.slice` into the `[service]` section, this will place kubelet service in kubesvc.slice.

-    - `--cgrout-root=/container.slice`:  this will place all pods under `/container.slice/kubepods.slice`

-    - `--kube-reserved=cpu=2,memory=4Gi --kube-reserved-cgroup=/kubesvc.slice   --system-reserved=cpu=2,memory=4Gi --system-reserved-cgroup=/system.slice`:  these parameter will limit the kube process and other process resouce.

-    - `--enforce-node-allocatable=pods,system-reserved,kube-reserved`: this will garentee that pod,system processes and kubelet/rkt process are all existing in the system, prevent any crashes due to lack of the resources.

     - for the cert used in kubelet, we should  set its org and CN ` O=system:nodes/CN=system:node:<node-name>`, it is related with RBAC

-    - the kubeconfig used in kubelet, since we have have configured [apiserver proxy](.//applications/apiserver-proxy) on each node, the apiserver host can be set to `https://localhost:6443`
+    - the kubeconfig used in kubelet, since we have have configured [apiserver proxy](./applications/apiserver-proxy) via haproxy or nginx on each node, which listens on https://0.0.0.0:8443 and proxy all apiserver request to the real apiservers, hence the apiserver configure in kubeconfig can be set to `https://localhost:8443`

+    - Create cni conf on the nodes running kubelet service, starting from v1.7.2, kubelet has an issue that when it starts it will check if the cni configure exists in /etc/cni/net.d. if not, it fails to start. so we need to create CNI conf before we start kubelet on each node and then install calico network.

+    - now, many kubelet flags are moved to a config file, we need to create it first, and set it via `--config=/var/lib/kubelet/kubelet.config`:

+    ```
+    kind: KubeletConfiguration
+    apiVersion: kubelet.config.k8s.io/v1beta1
+    CgroupDriver: "systemd"
+    ClusterDNS: ["192.168.0.10"]
+    ClusterDomain: "cluster.local"
+    StaticPodPath: "/var/lib/kubernetes/manifests"
+    EvictionHard:
+        memory.available": "300Mi"
+        nodefs.available:  "10%"
+    EvictionSoft:
+        memory.available": "600Mi"
+        nodefs.available:  "15%"
+    SystemReserved: "cpu=200m,memory=10G,nodefs=10G"
+    SystemReservedCgroup: "/system.slice"
+    KubeReserved: "cpu=200m,memory=5G,nodefs=10G"
+    KubeReservedCgroup: "/kubesvc.slice"
+    EnforceNodeAllocatable: "system-reserved,kube-reserved,pod"
+    ```

+    details are list in the source code： https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/apis/kubeletconfig/v1beta1/types.go

-7. prepare the static pod manifests,[etcd.yaml](./manifests/etcd.yaml), [kube-apiserver.yaml](./manifests/kube-apiserver.yaml),[kube-controller-manager.yaml](./manifests/kube-controller-manager.yaml) and [kube-scheduler.yaml](kube-scheduler.yaml)
+7. prepare the static pod manifests,[etcd.yaml](./manifests/etcd.yaml), [kube-apiserver.yaml](./manifests/kube-apiserver.yaml),[kube-controller-manager.yaml](./manifests/kube-controller-manager.yaml) , [kube-scheduler.yaml](kube-scheduler.yaml) and [apiserver-proxy](./applications/apiserver-proxy)

     ## Note:
     -  etcd add tls cert